Two new COVID-19 cases in Noida, Gautam Buddh Nagar's tally now 97

 Two more positive cases of coronavirus were reported in Noida on Sunday, taking the tally in Uttar Pradesh's Gautam Buddh Nagar to 97 so far, officials said.
-The new cases, including a minor, were detected from Sector 8 and Kendriya Vihar in Sector 82 areas of the city, they said.
+The new cases include a 12-year-old girl from Sector 8 and a 40-year-old man from Kendriya Vihar in Sector 82 areas of the city, the Health Department here said.

+The localities where these cases were detected have been sealed till May 3, strictly restricting movement into or out of the sectors/societies except in emergencies, the officials said.
+So far, 38 of the 97 patients have been cured and discharged from hospitals, the department said in a statement.

 "So far, 30 places in the district, including residential societies and sectors, have been identified as coronavirus hotspots and completely sealed," the administration said.
 Any place where more than one COVID-19 positive case surfaces is identified as a hotspot, the officials said.